rapidsai/ops-bot/README.md

   - `bug`, `doc`, `feature request`, or `improvement`
   - `breaking` or `non-breaking`
 - **Release Drafter** - Opens up a draft release on GitHub anytime a PR is merged to a versioned branch (i.e. `branch-0.17`, `branch-0.18`, etc.).
 The draft body includes a categorized changelog consisting of the PRs that have been merged on that branch.
-- **Auto Merger** - Automatically merges PRs that include the `@gpucibot merge` comment and meet the merge criteria outlined in [https://docs.rapids.ai/resources/auto-merger/](https://docs.rapids.ai/resources/auto-merger/).
+- **Auto Merger** - Automatically merges PRs that include the `/merge` comment and meet the merge criteria outlined in [https://docs.rapids.ai/resources/auto-merger/](https://docs.rapids.ai/resources/auto-merger/).
 - **Branch Checker** - Set a status on PRs that checks whether they are targeting either the repo's _default branch_ or _default branch + 1_
 - **Copy PRs** - Copies pull request branches from their forked repository to the source repository for testing.
 If a pull request is from a GitHub author that is not a member of the GitHub organization, it will require an `okay to test` comment be submitted to the PR by a member of the GitHub organization before the forked code is copied to the source repository.
 Every new commit from external contributor PRs will also require an `okay to test` command. `ok to test` may also be used.
 - **Rerun Tests** - Listens for comments on PRs and runs a new Jenkins build if the comment matches a particular regular expression.